geoschem/integrated_methane_inversion/docs/source/getting-started/imi-config-file.rst

    :class: tight-table

    * - ``DoHemcoPriorEmis``
      - Boolean to run a HEMCO standalone simulation to generate the prior emissions.
    * - ``DoSpinup``
-     - Boolean to run the spin-up simulation.
+     - Boolean to run a spin-up simulation to generate a new restart file for initializing species concentrations in the Jacobian simulations.
    * - ``DoJacobian``
-     - Boolean to run the reference and sensitivity simulations.
+     - Boolean to run the reference and sensitivity forward model simulations.
    * - ``ReDoJacobian``
      - Boolean to only re-run sensitivity simulations that have not yet completed successfully.
 This is useful for resuming an interrupted inversion. ``false`` will re-run all sensitivity simulations.
-   * - ``DoJacobian``
-     - Boolean to specify whether the IMI should rerun all sensitivity simulation (``false``) or only rerun previously unsuccessful sensitivity simulations (``true``).
    * - ``DoInversion``
      - Boolean to run the inverse analysis code.
    * - ``DoPosterior``
-     - Boolean to run the posterior simulation.
+     - Boolean to run the posterior simulation and execute the visualization notebook summarizing the IMI results.
+These results are also saved in ``inversion/output/``.

 IMI preview
 ~~~~~~~~~~~